top of page

 In 2011, Michael Wittmeyer and Jonathan Wanchalk were top affiliates for the precious metals retail giant APMEX.com.
 They wrote articles discussing the precious metals bull market on their website and bullion enthusiasts appreciated the insight.
 The two entrepreneurs covered expenses by displaying advertisements to purchase bullion directly from APMEX.com, quickly growing advertising revenue to $5,000 a month.

-The young businessmen contacted APMEX.com with a fair and reasonable offer.
-APMEX could own this sales channel for just $40,000, a nice score for Michael and Jonathan and a drop in the bucket for APMEX, but the company didn't even respond back.
+The young businessmen contacted APMEX.com with an offer.
+APMEX could own this sales channel for just $40,000, a nice score for Michael and Jonathan and a drop in the bucket for APMEX, but the company failed to respond back.

 APMEX soon found out their top online affiliates converted into their top competitor, an upstart named JM Bullion.
 The fledgling newcomer quickly realized they needed a competitive advantage over the retail giant they just crossed.
 Barely in business a year selling gold and silver directly to consumers online, JM Bullion made their first corporate acquisition.